CheckPointSW/Evasions/_techniques/hooks.md

 <br />
 <h3><a class="a-dummy" name="check-whether-hooks-are-set-within-system-functions">1.
 Check whether hooks are set within system functions</a></h3>
-Malware reads memory at specific addresses to check if the Windows API functions are hooked.
+Malware reads memory at specific addresses to check if Windows API functions are hooked.
 <br />
-This method is based on the fact, that emulation environments are most likely to hook these functions to be able to gather data and statistics during emulation.
+This method is based on the fact, that emulation environments are most likely to hook these functions to be able to gather data and statistics during an emulation.

 <hr class="space">